In the first part of our article about ISO 9001:2015 requirements, we explained everything you should know about the revisions and QMS standards.

 All external and internal QMS auditors should improve their skills by gaining new training in the methods, concepts, and tools for risk management.
-They can then make use of this knowledge to evaluate and probe effectiveness and conformity of processes.
+They can then make use of this knowledge to evaluate and probe the effectiveness and conformity of processes.

 Likewise, it will see whether QMS results are reliably fulfilling the requirements of customers.

-In addition, the training should focus on the noteworthy changes to the standard.
+Besides, the training should focus on the noteworthy changes to the standard.
 It must also concentrate on key areas, including assimilation of clauses when auditing a process, customer focus, process approach, outcomes, and interested parties.